jastipraneetkiran/TypeScript-basics/README.md

 ```
 >No Error

-Instead of String try to assign a number to a string will be an Error
+Instead of String try to assign a number to a string then there will be an Error
 ```
 jString = 4;
 ```